 University (officially: California State University Long Beach).
 Coach Martin had the opportunity to also play summer baseball in Alaska, Kansas, California, and brief time in Cape Cod, Mass.
 Coach Martin received many honors in high school and college as a player.
 Some highlights were an Area Code selection in high school.
 All California and All Conference at the junior college, where he was drafted by the Seattle Mariners as a “Draft and Follow”.
 All Big West as a pitcher at Long Beach State University.
 Unfortunately, due to an injury, Coach Martin’s playing career came to an end just a few weeks prior to the College World Series.
 Coach Martin spent a short stint with the Long Beach Breakers of the Independent Professional league.

-Ron Quintana (Hitting Instructor / Connie Mack Director)- Coach Quintana joins the Batter’s Box staff as Hitting Instructor.
-He is currently the Head Coach at Mountain Vista High School, where he has been since 2010.
+Ron Quintana (Hitting Instructor / Connie Mack Director)- Coach Quintana joins the Batter’s Box staff as the Director of Connie Mack teams and a Hitting Instructor.
+He just currently finished up his 4th season as the Head Coach at Mountain Vista High School, where his Golden Eagle team finished in third place in the 5A State Tournment.
+Coach Q also recieved the 2014 Continental League Coach of the Year.
 Before moving to Colorado, Coach Quintana spent six years with the Los Angeles Dodgers as a strength and conditioning coach.
 While with the Dodgers, Coach Quintana Worked with such players as Matt Kemp, Russell Martin, Joel Hanarhan, and several other big league players.

 Coach Quintana started his playing career at Neosho High School in Missouri, where he still holds a couple of records for batting average .517 and hits in a season with 52.
 Coach Quintana started his college baseball career at Crowder Junior College in Missouri, where he finished tenth in the country in batting average with an average of .411.
 In his sophomore year, Coach Quintana led the country in hitting with an average of .545.
 Earning him 1st Team All Region, 3rd Team All American, and The Big Stick Award for the mid west region.
 He then continued his college baseball career at Northwestern State University under Coaches Dave Van Horn and John Cohen.
 Coach Quintana was a two time All Conference selection while at Northwestern State University.
 Coach Quintana is currently a scout for the Los Angeles Angels organization and is the Director of Connie Mack teams for the Batter's Box.